 The Tax Code defines a taxable security service as any service for which a license is required under the Occupations Code Section 1702.101, Investigations Company License Required, or Section 1702.102, Security Services Contractor License Required; Scope of License.
-These licenses are administered by the Private Security Bureau of the Texas Department of Public Safety.
+These licenses are administered by an advisory committee for the Texas Department of Public Safety.

-Taxable security service providers must collect state and all applicable local sales tax on the total amount billed for the services provided unless they receive a properly completed resale or exemption certificate from the purchaser.
-The taxable sales price includes incidental expenses such as meals, lodging, car rental and insurance billed to the customer.
+If you provide a taxable security service, you must collect state and all applicable local sales tax on the total amount billed for your services unless you receive a resale or exemption certificate (PDF) from the purchaser.
+The taxable sales price includes expenses such as meals, lodging, car rental and insurance billed to the customer.
 For more information concerning local taxes, see Publication 94-105, Guidelines for Collecting Local Sales and Use Tax (PDF).

-Sales and use tax is due on most materials, supplies and equipment used to provide a taxable security service.
-For example, a company monitoring alarm systems must pay tax on purchases of computer equipment used to provide their service.
+Sales and use tax is due on materials, supplies and equipment used to provide a taxable security service.
+For example, a company that monitors alarm systems must pay tax on purchases of computer equipment used to provide their service.

-A service provider can, however, give a resale certificate instead of paying tax on goods that are integral to performing the service and that are transferred to the care, custody and control of the customer as a part of the service.
-For example, if a taxable service provider copies the results of her investigation to a CD to give to her customer, she can buy the blank CD tax free with a resale certificate.
+You can give a resale certificate (PDF) instead of paying tax only on those goods whose care, custody and control are transferred to the customer as a part of the service.
+For example, if you copy the results of an investigation to a flash drive to give to your customer, you can buy the blank flash drive tax free with a resale certificate.

-A person providing nontaxable security services owes tax on all goods and services purchased to perform those services.
+If you provide nontaxable security services, you owe tax on all goods and services purchased to perform those services.

-If a taxable security service provider purchases taxable security services from a third-party vendor and resells those services to its customer, the service provider can give a resale certificate to the third party instead of paying tax and then collect tax from its customer on the total amount charged to your customer for the security service.
+If you purchase a security service from a third-party vendor and resell that service to your customer, you can give a resale certificate to the third-party service provider instead of paying tax.
+You will then collect tax on the total amount charged to your customer for the security service.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.